 Intermittent Fasting Enhances Brain Health

 Short-term fasting stimulates autophagy, the metabolic process that eliminates cell waste responsible for many of the effects of aging.
 Studies have demonstrated fasting can help prevent heart disease, speed fat loss and slow or reverse aging.
 The autophagy process is often defective in cancer, infectious diseases, immunological disorders and neurological diseases such as Alzheimer’s and PD.
 Normalizing the autophagy system could help damaged cells clear out toxic accumulated proteins prevalent in neurological conditions.

-Neurology Solutions is a comprehensive evaluation and treatment center based in Austin, Texas, specializing in Parkinson’s disease, tremor and dystonia.
-Neurology Solutions offers a Neuroscience blog designed to educate patients and the community at large on various areas of metabolism and promote longer and better quality of life for individuals with neurodegenerative disorders.
+Neurology Solutions is a comprehensive evaluation and treatment center based in Austin, Texas, specializing in Parkinson’s disease, tremor, and dystonia.
+Our wellness clinic offers a Neuroscience blog designed to educate patients and the community at large on various areas of metabolism and promote longer and better quality of life for individuals with neurodegenerative disorders.

-Stay informed by frequenting Neurology Solutions’ blog and follow Neurology Solutions’ Youtube page to be notified of educational videos on lifestyle and treatment options for movement disorders.
-You can also join Neurology Solutions Movement Disorders Center’s email list to stay up to date on the latest in treatment and how to manage stress, stay healthy and maintain quality of life while living with a movement disorder.
+Stay informed by frequenting our health and wellness center’s blog and follow Neurology Solutions’ Youtube page to be notified of educational videos on lifestyle and treatment options for movement disorders.
+You can also join Neurology Solutions Movement Disorders Center’s email list to stay up to date on the latest in Parkinson’s treatment and how to manage stress, stay healthy, and maintain quality of life while living with a movement disorder.

-Neurology Solutions is accepting new patients seeking a specialist in treating Parkinson’s disease, dystonia, essential tremor and age-related disorders affecting movement.
+Neurology Solutions is accepting new patients seeking a specialist in Parkinson’s disease treatment, dystonia treatment, essential tremor treatment, and age-related disorders affecting movement.
 If you would like a movement disorder specialist consultation, please contact Neurology Solutions by email or call 512-865-6310 to schedule an appointment.